-Early registration is advised
+Early registration is advised.

-All Bursary & Scholarship applications must be received by 30th September the year before entry
+11+ & 16+: All Bursary & Subject Scholarship applications must be received by 30th September the year before entry.

+All Subject Scholarship applications must be received by 30th September the year before entry (year 8).

 Entry to the School is at 11+ (Year 7), 13+ (Year 9) and 16+ (Year 12/Sixth Form).

 The School's Governors determine its admissions policy, while the Head Master is responsible for securing the admission of pupils.
 Only he has the authority to admit pupils to the School.
 The Head Master retains the responsibility for defining the selection criteria and making the final selection based on recommendations from senior members of the academic faculty with whom he shares interviewing and aspects of assessment and testing.